Priyanshujindal/EvolveAI_AgenticSprint_Code_Soul/NEXT_STEPS.md

   - Prefer service account with JSON key; set envs or use ADC.
 For direct API key usage, enable Vision API.
 - Firebase
   - Create a Firebase project; enable Authentication (Email/Password or chosen providers).
 Get web app config for frontend envs; generate Admin SDK service account for backend.
+  - In the frontend, login/signup will use Firebase; backend will verify `Authorization: Bearer <idToken>` when present.

 ---